Geodesy: Definition

-For the longest time, geodesy was the science of measuring and understanding Earth's geometric shape, orientation in space, and gravitational field; however, geodetic science and operations are applied to other astronomical bodies in our Solar System also.
+Geodesy originated as the science of measuring and understanding Earth's geometric shape, orientation in space, and gravitational field; it is now also applied to other astronomical bodies in the Solar System.

 To a large extent, Earth's shape is the result of rotation, which causes its equatorial bulge, and the competition of geological processes such as the collision of plates, as well as of volcanism, resisted by Earth's gravitational field.
 This applies to the solid surface, the liquid surface (dynamic sea surface topography), and Earth's atmosphere.
 For this reason, the study of Earth's gravitational field is called physical geodesy.

 Geoid and reference ellipsoid

 The geoid essentially is the figure of Earth abstracted from its topographical features.
 It is an idealized equilibrium surface of seawater, the mean sea level surface in the absence of currents and air pressure variations, and continued under the continental masses.
 Unlike a reference ellipsoid, the geoid is irregular and too complicated to serve as the computational surface for solving geometrical problems like point positioning.
 The geometrical separation between the geoid and a reference ellipsoid is called geoidal undulation, and it varies globally between ±110 m based on the GRS 80 ellipsoid.

 A reference ellipsoid, customarily chosen to be the same size (volume) as the geoid, is described by its semi-major axis (equatorial radius) a and flattening f.
 The quantity f = a − b/a, where b is the semi-minor axis (polar radius), is purely geometrical.
 The mechanical ellipticity of Earth (dynamical flattening, symbol J2) can be determined to high precision by observation of satellite orbit perturbations.
 Its relationship with geometrical flattening is indirect and depends on the internal density distribution or, in simplest terms, the degree of central concentration of mass.

 The 1980 Geodetic Reference System (GRS 80), adopted at the XVII General Assembly of the International Union of Geodesy and Geophysics (IUGG), posited a 6,378,137 m semi-major axis and a 1:298.257 flattening.
 GRS 80 essentially constitutes the basis for geodetic positioning by the Global Positioning System (GPS) and is thus also in widespread use outside the geodetic community.
 Numerous systems used for mapping and charting are becoming obsolete as countries increasingly move to global, geocentric reference systems utilizing the GRS 80 reference ellipsoid.

 The geoid is a "realizable" surface, meaning it can be consistently located on Earth by suitable simple measurements from physical objects like a tide gauge.
 The geoid can, therefore, be considered a physical ("real") surface.
 The reference ellipsoid, however, has many possible instantiations and is not readily realizable, so it is an abstract surface.
 The third primary surface of geodetic interest — the topographic surface of Earth — is also realizable.